ppy/osu-framework/README.md

 This framework is licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

+Portions of this software are copyright © 2025 The FreeType Project (https://freetype.org).
+All rights reserved.

 The BASS audio library (a dependency of this framework) is a commercial product.
 While it is free for non-commercial use, please ensure to [obtain a valid licence](http://www.un4seen.com/bass.html#license) if you plan on distributing any application using it commercially.

 ## Projects that use osu!framework